ryanjagar/ITStrategy/presentations/en/Micro-procurement_Nov_status.md

 ## Refresher

+- This will be a pilot/experiment
+- Three goals:
+  - reduce burden on procurement officers,
+  - faster procurement/payment, and
-- 3 goals: reduce burden on procurement officers, faster procurement/payment, removal of barriers to small and medium suppliers
+  - removal of barriers to small and medium suppliers
 - All procurements will be $10K or less
 - All procured code will be licensed as open source
 - Not just for teams already using open source